Ayehu/custom-activities/Azure Active Directory/AzureADResetUserPassword/README.md

 **userEmail**	    - User email that identifies the account (Required)

 **password**		- New password.
-(Not required).
 It must be a strong password.
 At least 8 to 64 characters.
 It requires 3 out of 4 of lowercase, uppercase, numbers, or symbols.

 **Important!** - To be able to change the password, the AzureAD application needs to be part of the group 'Password administrators' under Azure Active Directory -> Roles and administrators.